 Mason Core and Elective Credits

-In order to meet a minimum of 120 credits, this degree requires additional credits (specific credit counts by concentration are shown below), which may be applied toward any remaining Mason Core requirements, Requirements for Bachelor's Degrees, and electives.
+In order to meet a minimum of 120 credits, this degree requires additional 51-53 credits, which may be applied toward any remaining Mason Core requirements, Requirements for Bachelor's Degrees, and electives.
 Students are strongly encouraged to consult with their advisors to ensure that they fulfill all requirements.

 Mason Core